 If you have tweens (11-14) check out Edge and for the 14 and up, there’s Vibe.
 We were seriously impressed the Oceaneer Club.
 I completely understand why my kids loved it so much.
 If you want an up-to-date run down of the youth activities on all four of the DCL ships, go here.

-Staterooms are small but the staterooms on the Disney Cruise Line are designed to be efficient.
+Staterooms are small but designed to be efficient.
 There’s ample storage space under the bed for your luggage and the storage units are designed for your ease.

 Packing smartly is important when you’re going on a Disney Cruise.
 We love our fun luggage from American Tourister

-I recommend taking your clothes out of your suitcases and hanging them up/putting them in drawers.
-When you’re in a small space, dragging your suitcases out from under the bed every time you need to change clothes or find something is kind of a pain.
+I recommend taking your clothes out of your suitcases and hanging them up or putting them in drawers.
+When you’re in a small space, digging through suitcases every time you need to change clothes or find something is a pain.
 Take a few minutes and get situated and you’ll find it easier to find things during your cruise.

 Check out these luggage recommendations – we are big fans of carry-on sized American Tourister hard sided luggage:

 A stateroom on board a cruise ship is much (much, much, much) smaller than your average hotel room.
-We stayed in a Deluxe Oceanview Stateroom with Verandah (balcony) which is approximately 246 square feet, including the verandah space.
-This is not a lot of room.
-You can get an inside stateroom or an ocean view without a verandah for less money but we loved having the verandah and our little private space to look at the water.
+We've stayed in a Deluxe Oceanview Stateroom with Verandah (balcony) which is approximately 246 square feet, including the verandah space.
+We've also stayed in a Deluxe Inside Stateroom, which is 218 square feet.

 17. Check out the Spa